Whirlpool Cabrio, Maytag Bravos, & Kenmore Oasis Repair Guide

 Whirlpool originally released their version of this washing machine under the Cabrio and Kenmore Oasis names early 2006 followed by the Maytag Bravos soon after.
 With new model variations being released by the Whirlpool Corporation in late 2010; this very unique washing machine design is likely going to stick around for a while.
 You should note that in the new 2010 washing machine line-up, some lower end models branded Cabrio, Bravos, and Oasis do not have the same mechanical design, even though cosmetically they look almost identical.
-These "belt drive models" have been rumored to have motor issues.
-I will cover that version in the future, right now I am discussing the "stator drive" washing machine models.Washing Machine Models That Apply
+They are Belt driven models.
+This guide is for the "stator drive" washing machine models.Washing Machine Models That Apply

 Most energy saving washers are front-loading and very mechanically complicated, however, this water saving washing machine operates without a transmission, motor coupling, belt, drive tube, clutch or break assembly.
 Instead this washer uses a magnetic DC stator motor to operate either the impeller or agitator for the wash portion of the cycle (depending on the washer model) then during the spin cycle, the washer's motor spins the inner tub between 800 and 1000 Revolutions per minute (RPM) without the use of a transmission or clutch.
 It's like a magnetic bullet train to Cleansville.